Smart Chat codeblocks

 - Open the note where the work actually lives (project hub, decision note, draft, bug report, meeting note).

-- Insert a Smart Chat Notes codeblock for your provider.
+- Insert a Smart Chat codeblock for your provider (via Command Palette).

-- Save/bookmark the thread URL into the codeblock (so it is pinned to this note).
+- Once the provider URL becomes a real thread link, Smart Chat auto-saves it into the codeblock (pinning it to this note).

-- When you are done (or you are ready to stop tracking it), click Mark done.
+- When you are done with the thread, click Mark done.

 You do not need a "perfect system" first.